 Join our tribe of RADiCAL Women — women who are Rising Above Divorce In Confidence And Love.
 Looking back doesn’t help.
 Missing our ex keeps us stuck in the pain.
 Getting help to grieve and heal and start rebuilding your life does help.

-Start our free 10-Day Divorce Recovery Crash Course, and instead of missing your ex husband, who was not good for you, start fighting for the life you have deserved all along!
+Instead of missing your ex husband, who was not good for you, start fighting for the life you have deserved all along!